-The principal activity of the Foundation (a not-for-profit entity) during the course of the financial year ended 30 June 2022 was to actively pursue the Primary Object through the support and promotion of grassroots Rugby in NSW and elsewhere, including grade, suburban, country, women's and junior Rugby and Rugby referees.
+The principal activity of the Foundation (a not-for-profit entity) during the course of the financial year ended 30 June 2023 was to actively pursue the Primary Object by supporting and promoting grassroots Rugby in NSW and elsewhere, including grade, suburban, country, women's and junior Rugby and Rugby referees.
 There were no significant changes in the nature of these activities during the relevant period.